oaugusto256/flashcards/README.md

 :flower_playing_cards: "Flashcards" is the third React project made for the React Udacity Nanodegree program.

-## Live
+## Infra needed

-You can use and access the project at: Link to Expo
+You gonna need a mobile device that has Expo.

-## How to use locally
+## How to use and test

 Clone the repository to a folder of your choice, redirect to the cloned repository and execute the following command: